It is designed to restore the normal blood-clotting pathway in people with the genetic disorder for whom replacement therapies do not work.

 SPK-8016 in clinical trials

-Part one will evaluate the safety, effectiveness, and tolerability of SPK-8016 in patients who do not have any measurable inhibitor against factor VIII in their blood.
+Part one of the study is evaluating the safety, effectiveness, and tolerability of SPK-8016 in patients who did not have any measurable inhibitor against factor VIII in their blood.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.